Oxyd: Legacy

+Furthermore, Esprit is a derivative of Bolo for the Atari ST, also developed by Meinolf Amekudzi.
+Not to be confused with Bolo (1987 video game), released the same year.
+Bolo involves moving a paddle around, and is a derivative of Breakout, however the paddle can be moved anywhere on-screen, with the balls being able to bounce freely in any side or direction.

+Enigma is an open source fangame with over a thousand different landscapes that can also read the original Oxyd level packs (they are not included for copyright reasons).
+Also, the included "Dejavu" level packs contain levels with similar ideas to the original levels.

+Mad Data, with the permission of Dongleware, produced an official freeware game with the name "Oxyd extra v2.0".

+Planned remake and re-releases

 In summer 2019, Dongleware announced a completely new Oxyd release and a port of the classic version to the Nintendo Switch console.
+Around 2020, the Oxydgames twitter account was suspended.
 In March 2021, the Steam store page for the game was removed.
-Around 2020, Oxydgames twitter account was suspended.
-Only the YouTube channel and website remain.
-The current status of the new release is unknown, as such it is assumed that development has been suspended.
+In 2024, both the German and English website went down, with only the YouTube channel remaining.
+The current status of the re-releases is unknown.

-Enigma is an Open source fangame with over a thousand different landscapes that can also read the original Oxyd level packs (they are not included for copyright reasons).
-Also the included "Dejavu" level packs contain levels with similar ideas to the original levels.

-Mad Data, with the permission of Dongleware, has produced an official freeware game with the name "Oxyd extra v2.0".